etavener/content-player/README.md

 # E-learning Content Player #

 This content player is a code base for developing responsive interactive e-learning material.
+I've used this successfully on many e-learning development projects.

 This functions includes:
 - Navigation between screens